frankyeh/DSI-Studio-Website/doc/gui_t3_roi_tracking.md

 The modifications includes moving the regions in the x, y, or z-direction.
 Flip x, flip y, or flip z correct the orientation problem.

-There are also morphology operators that can dialte, smooth, or erode the regions.
+There are also morphology operators that can dilate, smooth, or erode the regions.

 [All Exclude First] will erase the location of the first region from all other regions.
 [First Excludes All] will erase other regions from the first region.
 [All Intercept First] will intercept all other regions with the first region.
-[All to First] wiill assign regions to the locations of the first region.
+[All to First] will assign regions to the locations of the first region.
 This is often used in [creating a parcellation](https://twitter.com/FangChengYeh/status/1549549617699868677).

 # Step T3d: Tracts

 Click on the [Fiber Tracking] button to start fiber tracking.
 Only the checked regions will affect tracking results.

-# (Optional) Region-Based Analysis

-DSI Studio can export metrics associated with a region (e.g. size, location, FA, ADC, ...etc).
-[Regions][Statistics].
-The exported information is a text file including the coordinates and the corresponding values for the indices.

 # (Optional) ROI files to FSL